 Expenses allocated to individual accounts.
 There are certain other expenses that may be paid just from your account.
-These are expenses that are specifically attributable to you, such as distribution fees and QDRO processing costs.
-These additional expenses may be paid solely from your account (and not the accounts of other participants).
+These are expenses that are specifically incurred by, or attributable to you.
+For example, if you take a distribution, you may be charged for the cost of the wire transfer or check.
+Also, if you are married and get divorced, the Plan may incur additional expenses if a court mandates that a portion of your account be paid to your ex-spouse.
+These additional expenses may be paid directly from your account (and not the accounts of other participants) because they are directly attributable to you under the Plan.
 The Plan Committee will inform you when there will be a charge (or charges) directly to your account.